ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 9               Am Faochagach   953.0  57.771801  -4.853899  NH303793
 ```

-We've used the `head()` function to give us only the first 10 items in the DataFrame, and avoid printing all 282 mountains out to screen...
+We've used the `head()` function to give us only the first 10 items in the DataFrame, and avoid printing all 282 hills out to screen...

 It looks like this table contains the hills in alphabetical order.
 It would be nice to see them in order of height.
 We can sort the DataFrame using the `sort_values` method.
 You can add the following lines to your script: